Rachel Dettmann

 (How often the church has got it wrong and failed to apply its own teaching!!!)

-A healthy Christian ecological ethic will then depend on a proper Old/New Testament understanding of the atonement as God’s activity to reconcile in “at one-ment” with a universe in conflict or disorder; not sameness....but a reconnected unified relationship.
+A healthy Christian ecological ethic will then depend on a proper Old/New Testament understanding of the atonement as God’s activity to reconcile in “at one-ment” with a universe in conflict or disorder; not by domination or subsumed sameness....but in reconnected unified relationship.
 13

 Athanasius, again was first to propose Trinitarian doctrine as essential to Christian eco-ethics.
 He spoke of a different take on natural biodiversity, stressing that its vast symbiotic unity despite chaos is clear evidence of a creative means by which it is made and remains.
 He identified Jesus as The Original Creative Word/or Logos who divinely